prefix-dev/pixi/docs/features/pixi_global_manifest.md

 It is unclear whether the first implementation already needs to support this.
 At the very least we should put the manifest into its own folder like `~/.pixi/global/manifests/pixi-global.toml`

+### Non-interactive sessions

+Some commands involve interactivity.
+Let's find good ways how to allow usage with non-interactive sessions.